 Children may wear googles (not masks with nose covered pieces), as long as the child can put the googles on themselves and maintain them.
 The swim teacher would like to avoid disrupting class time and pupils maybe asked to remove them if they are providing a distraction.
 Swim Teachers may ask children to remove them for certain skills (unless there is a medical reason for goggles to be worn).

 A coloured swimming hat will be issued when joining swim school and new hats will be issued when transferring to the next teaching stage.
-Lost or broken hats can be replaced by purchasing a new hat from reception at a fee of £1.00.
+Lost or broken hats can be replaced by purchasing a new hat from reception at a fee of £3.00.
 Children must wear their hats to lessons.
-If the pupil has a medical condition which means that they wear the latex swimming hats, please ask at reception for the swim manager who will look into a silicone hat for the pupil.
-(The first hat at each Stage is included in the cost).

-- Swimming costume/trunks/shrts (for both yourself and your child if appropriate)
+- Swimming costume/trunks (for both yourself and your child if appropriate)

 - Swimming hat